confluenza/confluenza/workspaces/homepage/src/pages/developers/ExternalContent.md

 Even in its very early release Confluenza is still easy to adjust so that it fits the needs of your project.

-## Start your own Confluenza

-1.  **Create a Confluenza site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.

-    ```bash
-    # create a new Confluenza site
-    npx gatsby new my-confluenza https://github.com/charterhouse/confluenza
-    ```

-1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.

-    ```bash
-    cd my-confluenza/
-    yarn develop
-    ```

-1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!

-    *Note: You'll also see a second link: `http://localhost:8000/___graphql`.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the `my-confluenza` directory in your code editor of choice and edit `src/pages/`.
-Save your changes and the browser will update in real time!

 ## Frontmatter

 Every markdown file that is supposed to be rendered by Confluenza needs to have a so called `frontmatter`